strimzi/proposals/019-restruture-the-installation-files.md

     * This subdirectory will contain the _in-development_ versions of `install`, `examples` and `helm-chart` directories.
     * Any changes in regular PRs, generated CRD files etc. will be done in this directory
     * New releases will use these files for packaging
+    * The release artifacts will remain unchanged, they will just be built from this directory and not from the original ones
 * The original `install`, `examples` and `helm-chart` directories will be kept, but will contain the files for the latest stable release
     * Updates to them will be done only during / after release
     * They will not be changed with regular PRs
+    * A README.md file will be aded to them to clarify they contain the latest stable release and should not be changed as part of development but only when new versions are released

 ### Risks